Pilot (Legends of Tomorrow)

-"Pilot" is the first and second episodes, respectively, of the American science fiction television series Legends of Tomorrow.
+"Pilot" are the first and second episodes, respectively, of the American science fiction television series Legends of Tomorrow.
 The episodes were announced in May and September 2015, respectively, and released on January 21 and 28, 2016.

 Plot

 Part 1

 In 2166, the immortal warrior Vandal Savage has conquered the entire planet.
 In an effort to save humanity, Time Master Rip Hunter travels back to 2016 to assemble a group of superheroes and supervillains to stop Savage's rise to power: Ray Palmer, Sara Lance, Jefferson Jackson and Martin Stein, Mick Rory, Leonard Snart, Carter Hall, and Kendra Saunders.
 Hunter takes them to 1975 to talk to Professor Boardman, a leading expert on Savage.
 While providing information on Savage, Boardman also reveals that he is the son of Kendra and Carter from one of their past reincarnations.
 Meanwhile, a time-traveling bounty hunter named Chronos attacks Hunter's ship, the Waverider.
 The team is able to regroup and escape, but not before Boardman is mortally wounded.
 The attack forces Hunter to reveal that Chronos is after him for stealing the Waverider and going on the mission against the Time Council's wishes and that part of his quest is based on his desire for revenge on Savage for murdering his wife and son in 2166.
 All members agree to aid Hunter, who warns that time will resist against the mission.
 In Norway 1975, Savage is shown in possession of weapons of mass destruction.